dtlafever/Kademlia/README.md

 ---------------------
 - instead of "beginUI," should it be named "runUI"?
 - for "storeKey" and "findKey," shouldn't the UI spawn a thread for send message?
+-RESPONSE: The first note made sense so I changed that.
+Spawning a thread is a
+           good idea too.
+I'll have to talk to Ingy to figure that out. --Kimi

 Listener.h
 ----------
 - the file name should be "Listener" with a capital "L"